Evaluating the Limits of QAOA Parameter Transfer at High-Rounds on Sparse Ising Models With Geometrically Local Cubic

 The heavy-hex graph $G=(V,E)$ is defined by a set of vertices $V$ and edges $E$.
 The Hamiltonian is defined by single-spin terms indexed by $i \in V$, the spin-spin interactions are indexed by the edges $(i, j) \in E$, and lastly the local cubic terms are indexed by $(i, j, k)$.
-The cost function input a vector of spins $z = (z_1, z_2, \ldots, z_n) \in \{ +1,-1\}^n$.
+The cost function takes as input a vector of spins $z = (z_1, z_2, \ldots, z_n) \in \{ +1,-1\}^n$.
 Every heavy-hex lattice is bipartite and the bipartition can be defined as $V=V_2 \sqcup V_3$ with $E\subset V_2\times V_3$, where $V_3$ consists of vertices of maximum degree $3$, and $V_2$ consists of vertices of maximum degree $2$. $W$ is the set of vertices in $V_2$ where each node has degree $2$, and the spins in this set $W$ define the center spin of each of the geometrically local cubic terms in Eq.~\eqref{equation:problem_instance}, indexed as $(i, j, k)$.
 All variable states are spins, where the states are either $\{+1, -1\}$, and the polynomial coefficients, $d_i, d^{(2)}, d^{(3)}$ are randomly (and independently) chosen to be either $+1$ or $-1$, making these a type of hardware-compatible disordered $\pm J$ models.
+The complexity class, for exact optimal solution computation, that the Ising models of the form Eq.~\ref{equation:problem_instance} is not known~\cite{pelofske2024classicalcombinatorialoptimizationscaling}.
 The QAOA circuits use a direct spin to qubit mapping; each qubit represents a single spin in the logical Ising model.